BigIskander/wetv_getsubtitles/README.md

 How to use:
 1. go to wetv.vip and open any video you want to watch
 2. turn on subtitles you want to read
-3. click on the extensions icon, a new tab with subtitles will open.
+3. click on the extensions icon.